theodore-evans/k-level-reasoning/README.md

 Supervised by Dr. Tobias Galla, School of Physics and Astronomy, University of Manchester

-Work in collaboration with David Lecutie
+Work in collaboration with David Lecutier